py-pdf/pypdf/docs/user/suppress-warnings.md

-# Suppress Warnings and Log messages
+# Exceptions, Warnings, and Log messages

 PyPDF2 makes use of 3 mechanisms to show that something went wrong:

+* **Log messages** are informative messages that can be used for post-mortem analysis.
+Most of the time, users can ignore them.
+They come in different *levels*, such as info / warning / error indicating the severity.
+  Examples are non-standard compliant PDF files which PyPDF2 can deal with.
+* **Warnings** are avoidable issues, such as using deprecated classes / functions / parameters.
+Another example is missing capabilities of PyPDF2.
+  In those cases, PyPDF2 users should adjust their code.
+Warnings are issued by the `warnings` module - those are different from the log-level "warning".
-* **Exceptions**: Error-cases the client should explicitly handle.
-In the `strict=True` mode, most log messages will become exceptions.
+* **Exceptions** are error-cases that PyPDF2 users should explicitly handle.
+  In the `strict=True` mode, most log messages with the warning level will become exceptions.
 This can be useful in applications where you can force to user to fix the broken PDF.
-* **Warnings**: Avoidable issues, such as using deprecated classes / functions / parameters
-* **Log messages**: Nothing the client can do, but they should know it happened.

 ## Exceptions